 We are a part of the Littleton Public School district with Wilder Elementary, Goddard Middle School, and Heritage High School our home schools.

 The Town of Columbine Valley is the outgrowth of a Homeowner’s Association of 17 families, who built around the Columbine Country Club in 1955.
 The Town of Columbine Valley became an official Town with incorporation documents signed August 15, 1959.

-A history of the Town of Columbine Valley, which was written by William Newton, will give you much more of the interesting, early information.
+A History of the Town of Columbine Valley, written by William Newton, will give you much more interesting early information.
 This little book is available from your Homeowner’s Association.